Instacart Review — Is it Worth it?

 Selecting a delivery time and placing the order

 With my cart filled with groceries, it was time to select a delivery time.
 Apparently I was placing my order at a good time as I was informed that I could have my delivery made within two hours of checking out.
 Meanwhile, if I did want to select a different time, I could view availability for the next several days and choose a two-hour window.
 Also important is that, next to each delivery window, the delivery fee was clearly listed.

 In my case, every slot I looked at had the same $3.99 fee.
-However, while writing this review, I learned that a delivery for today that totaled less than $35 would have a $7.99 fee while orders over $35 (like mine) were $3.99.
+However, orders totaling less than $35 have a higher fee, currently starting at $7.99.
 Again, the size of your order is only one possible pricing factor, but I found that interesting nonetheless.